postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 #### Updating your username

 You can update your username at any time by navigating to your [profile settings](https://go.postman.co/settings/me/).
-Select your avatar in the upper-right corner > **Account Settings**.
+Select your avatar in the upper-right corner > **Settings**.
 Edit your username and select **Update Profile** to save changes.

 #### Making your profile public

 Your Postman profile is visible to your Postman team, and you can choose to make your profile public to the Postman community.
 You can turn your public profile on or off at any time in your [profile settings](https://go.postman.co/settings/me/).
-Select your avatar in the upper-right corner > **Account Settings** > **Profile**.
+Select your avatar in the upper-right corner > **Settings** > **Profile**.
 Select **Make profile public**, then select **Update Profile** to save your changes.

 ## Updating your notification preferences